Caring for your Linens

 - Cotton and linen will benefit from line drying, leaving them almost wrinkle free and smelling fresh.
 If you wish, you may also tumble dry on a low heat.
 Use the cool down cycle at the end to reduce wrinkles.
 Shaking your linen before putting it into the tumble dryer will also help reduce creasing.
 Remove from the tumble dryer promptly after the cycle has finished, shake and fold carefully, making sure that details such as pillowcase borders and sheet edges are lying flat.

-Special care for Cotton pique bedspreads and honeycomb robes or towels
+Take special care for cotton pique bedspreads and honeycomb robes or towels.

 Whether white or coloured, these should always be pre-washed in cold water and then on a delicate cycle at 30°C for best results.
-Cotton pique shrinks by 5% to 10% of its finished size.
+Cotton pique shrinks by 5-10% of its finished size.
 Excessive heat will aggravate the problem.
-Never tumble dry above 30°C. Iron the cotton pique as well as the waffle while it is still damp and it will regain some of its original size.
+Never tumble dry above 30°C, ironing the cotton pique as well as the waffle while it is still damp will regain some of its original size.
 Check the care label before washing in case it specifies to dry clean only.

 Never pour detergents directly onto you towels and never use detergents containing alkalis.
 We do not recommend chlorine bleach as this tends to yellow and weaken the towelling.
 If necessary, use oxygen-based bleach.

 We do not recommend tumble drying linen; it should be line dried or spin dried.